joelanders/OII-schema/README.md

       + How are different types of measurement points described including:
           * Numerical
           * Categorical
           * Claims -> User claims have a vote button.
+Maybe good/bad/blocker.

   - Metric Layer
       + How are metrics created out of measurements and other metrics.